 Groups Most at Risk for Zinc Deficiency

-Zinc is an essential mineral that plays a crucial role in the body, but certain populations may face challenges in meeting their zinc needs due to specific health conditions or dietary factors.
+Zinc is an essential mineral that plays a crucial role in the body, but certain populations may face challenges in meeting their zinc needs because of specific health conditions or dietary factors.
 Here are some groups that often struggle with zinc intake and absorption:

-• Celiac disease patients: Caused by condition of zinc malabsorption and mucosal inflammation.
+- Celiac disease patients: Caused by zinc malabsorption and mucosal inflammation.

-• Pregnant or lactating women: Demand for zinc increases during pregnancy and lactation.
-Pregnant women need to take in 3 mg more zinc every day, while women on lactation need additional 4 mg every day.
+- Pregnant or lactating women: Demand for zinc increases during pregnancy and lactation.
+Pregnant women need to take 3 mg more zinc every day, while breastfeeding women need an additional 4 mg every day.

-• Children with sickle cell disease: A likely result of chelation therapy treatment which can affect zinc absorption.
+- Children with sickle cell disease: A likely result of chelation therapy treatment that can affect zinc absorption

 Zinc Supplements